iDigitalFlame/ThunderStorm/docs/Commands.md

 | Admin | Maybe _(depends on target)_ |

 Upload a local file to the client at the supplied remote_path.

+If the remote file path is omitted or empty, the basename of the current file will be used and it will be placed in the client's current working directory.

 Environment variables are processed on the client (for the remote_path).